benjamin-thomas/vscode-roc-lang-extension/README.md

   - use the ctrl-p command `Developer: Inspect Editor Tokens and Scopes` to debug
   - use the ctrl-p command `Developer: Reload Window` after a file change

+NOTES:

+- I've left references to fsharp key name suffixes in the syntax file.
+- If I understand things correctly, the syntax is bound to the scope name `source.roc` so this shouldn't cause any naming conflict regarding existing fsharp rules.
+  - It'll make removing unneeded matching rules easier later

 ---

 Keep below for ref, for now...